 1. Lymph 101—How Does It Work

-Have you ever been sick?
+Well, have you ever been sick?
 Have you ever felt small firm lumps in your neck or armpits while fighting a cold or flu?

 Don’t worry—it is normal.
 Lymphatic nodes are pea-size glands through your body supplying infection-fighting immune cells.
 They are scanning your body for intruders and uninvited guests.
 When you are sick, swollen nodes show that the body is in a fighting mode and send more “troops” to kill those enemies.